-Policy PS-2.4: Coordinate with the Lake Washington School District on the planning, siting, and development of new, replaced or expanded school facilities to increase public school capacity and explore opportunities to create staff housing and/or other affordable housing on school property.
+Policy PS-2.4: Coordinate with the Lake Washington School District on the planning, siting, and development of new, replaced or expanded school facilities to address public school capacity needs.
+Explore opportunities to create staff housing and/or other affordable housing on school, city, or private property.
 Coordinate with the school district on using school facilities to meet the community's recreation and other needs.